lukemelion/strongdog3/README.md

 * https://gametreexp.github.io
 * https://strongdogunblocked.github.io

 #### If you want to host it yourself, contact me and tell me the link you want to make it, and I will get your site hooked up to the strongdog database!
 YOUR SITE WILL NOT WORK IF YOU DO NOT ASK ME FIRST!
+To contact me you can either join the discord (you can find the link on strongdog) or dm me.
+My discord user is regentstew.